Apophatic theology: Western Christianity

-In The Creation of Adam painted by Michelangelo (c.
-1508–1512), the two index fingers are separated by a small gap (3/4 in): some scholars think that it represents the unattainability of divine perfection by man.
+In The Creation of Adam painted by Michelangelo c.
+1512, the two index fingers are separated by a small gap (3/4 in): some scholars think that it represents the unattainability of divine perfection by man.

 Negative theology has a place in the Western Christian tradition as well.
 The 9th-century theologian John Scotus Erigena wrote:

 We do not know what God is.
 God Himself does not know what He is because He is not anything [i.e., "not any created thing"].
 Literally God is not, because He transcends being.

 When he says "He is not anything" and "God is not", Scotus does not mean that there is no God, but that God cannot be said to exist in the way that creation exists, i.e. that God is uncreated.
 He is using apophatic language to emphasise that God is "other".

 Theologians like Meister Eckhart and John of the Cross exemplify some aspects of or tendencies towards the apophatic tradition in the West.
-The medieval work, The Cloud of Unknowing and John of the Cross' Dark Night of the Soul are particularly well known.
+The medieval work The Cloud of Unknowing and John of the Cross' Dark Night of the Soul are particularly well known.
 In 1215 apophatism became the official position of the Catholic Church, which, on the basis of Scripture and church tradition, during the Fourth Lateran Council formulated the following dogma:

 Between Creator and creature no similitude can be expressed without implying an even greater dissimilitude.

 The via eminentiae

-Thomas Aquinas was born ten years later (1225–1274) and, although in his Summa Theologiae he quotes Pseudo-Dionysius 1,760 times, stating that "Now, because we cannot know what God is, but rather what He is not, we have no means for considering how God is, but rather how He is not" and leaving the work unfinished because it was "like straw" compared to what had been revealed to him, his reading in a neo-Aristotelian key of the conciliar declaration overthrew its meaning inaugurating the "analogical way" as tertium between via negativa and via positiva: the via eminentiae.
+Thomas Aquinas was born ten years later (1225–1274).
+In his Summa Theologiae he quotes Pseudo-Dionysius 1,760 times, stating that "Now, because we cannot know what God is, but rather what He is not, we have no means for considering how God is, but rather how He is not".
+He left the work unfinished because it was "like straw" compared to what had been revealed to him.
+Nonetheless, his reading in a neo-Aristotelian key of the conciliar declaration overthrew its meaning inaugurating the "analogical way" as tertium between via negativa and via positiva: the via eminentiae.
 In this way, the believers see what attributes are common between them and God, as well as the unique, not human, properly divine and not understandable way in respect of which God possesses that attributes.